4/22/2025

 “We can see who purchased the tickets and who they sent them to, so we can more clearly identify fraudulent activity.”

-Delayed digital ticket delivery is another proactive approach to fraud prevention for organizations experiencing unauthorized secondary market activity.
+Delayed digital ticket delivery is another proactive approach for organizations experiencing unauthorized secondary market activity.
 The earlier a buyer receives their digital ticket, the easier it is to resell it on the secondary market.
 Delaying delivery may not impact chargebacks immediately.
 But over time, the increased resale difficulty will make you less of a target.

 Run regular reconciliation reports